tejbirwason/tejbirwason.github.io/about.md

 <br>

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**, call me Tj.
-I'm a Senior Software Engineering student at UBC graduating in 2016.
-I live in the beautiful city of Vancouver, Canada.

-I'm a software engineer and product designer.
+I am a software engineer and product designer.
 I love to read and write juicy code.
 But code is just a means to an end.
 I build stuff that helps solve real pain points.
 I love operating in a competetive startup environment.
 I founded [MyJam](http://myjam.co), winner of Startup Weekend Ottawa.
 Currently brewing a couple more [ideas]({{ site.url }}/4s4m).
 I *claim* to be a good [golfer](http://www.tejbirwason.com/ubcgc/) and [biker](http://www.strava.com/athletes/tejbirwason).

-I have worked as a software engineer at [Amazon](http://www.amazon.com/) (Winter '15), [Alcatel Lucent](http://www.alcatel-lucent.com) (Summer '14) and [Broadcom](http://www.broadcom.com) (Summer'13, Fall'13).
+I currently work at SAP helping build the next generation [analytics platform](http://discover.sap.com/cloudforanalytics/en-us/index.html?CRM-XM16-GAM-IT_AR).
+Previously, I worked as a software engineer at [Amazon](http://www.amazon.com/) (Winter '15), [Alcatel Lucent](http://www.alcatel-lucent.com) (Summer '14) and [Broadcom](http://www.broadcom.com) (Summer'13, Fall'13).

 This [blog]({{ site.url }}) is populated with some of my fleeting thoughts.
 [This]({{ site.url }}/hello-world) might be a good place to start reading.